dimbleby/mio-extras/README.md

 However if you have some code that you think belongs here, then by all means raise an issue or open a pull request.

-## TODO

-* Move the tests over from the mio repository

 # License

 `mio-extras` is primarily distributed under the terms of both the MIT license